-Because Richards equation contains spatial derivatives, boundary conditions are required to close the problem and solve the equation.
-A boundary condition is some information about the unknown of the problem at the boundary of the computational domain.
-In ESTEL-3D, the unknown is the pressure head h.
-Boundary condition can consist of a value for h at the boundary or a value for the gradient of h.
-Two types of boundary conditions are available in ESTEL-3D:
+Three types of boundary conditions are available in ESTEL-3D version 5.5:

-Dirichlet The Dirichlet boundary condition represents an imposed head, i.e. the value of the pressure head h is know at the boundary.

-Neumann The Neumann boundary condition is an imposed flux.
-It is used to specify how much water enters the domain though a section of the boundary.
-This is a condition on the gradient of h.
-Note that an impermeable or zero flux boundary is actually a Neumann condition with a flux value of 0.
+- Dirichlet The Dirichlet boundary condition represents an imposed head, i.e. the value of the pressure head is know at the boundary. - Neumann The Neumann boundary condition is an imposed flux.
+It is used to specify how much water enters the domain though a section of the boundary. - Cauchy The Cauchy condition is an imposed flux that depends on the value of the pressure head inside the domain.
+It is very rare and will not be described in this document.

 These boundary conditions need to be specified for each boundary point.
-Again, because unstructured 3D data is complex to manipulate, it is advantageaous to use the data contained in the universal file created by ANSYS ICEM CFD as much as possible, in a similar way to what can be done for the soil types in section 6.
+Again, because unstructured 3D data is complex to manipulate, it is advantageaous to use the data contained in the ICEM file as much as possible.
+A number is given to each boundary face and, in a similar way to what can be done for the soil types in section 6, these face numbers can be used in the user subroutines.